silnrsi/font-nokyung/README.txt

 Bold weights.
 In addition to TrueType fonts (.ttf), this package contains WOFF files for use in designing web pages (see the web folder).

-At the moment the project is still undergoing significant changes.
-**Be aware that font metrics may change in future versions and cause document reflow.**

 Install the fonts using your normal operating system procedures.
 This package does not contain a keyboard for the New Tai Lue script.
 Your operating system may provide a way to type in the script, but you may find the Keyman program